-Safeguarding is defined as protecting children from maltreatment, preventing impairment of children's mental and physical health or development, ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
-(Working Together to Safeguard Children, DfE, 2018, pg.6) This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the school.
+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.

+(Working Together to Safeguard Children, DfE, 2023, pg.
+7/8)